samsuh/2026-journal/README.md

 ### Misc
 I keep losing time.
 It's slipping away.
 I don't know where it's going, but when I'm distracted by mundane concerns, it keeps flying by.
 I heard all we have is time and attention, but time is out of our control.

+I think one of the driving reasons for getting into music was a tenuous connection between learning music, and basically learning the different ways signals act.
+Like making music is "Applied Signal Processing".
+I feel that signals are fundamental and broadly applicable to understanding deeper things like life and how the world works; like fundamental quantum physics and string theory and stuff.

 ## 2/6/26
 Markets are still brutal.
 Relentless